 Welcome to St Peter's Reception class page.

-My name is Miss Lightfoot and I am the Reception class teacher for this academic year.
+My name is Mrs Beaumont and I am the Reception class teacher for this academic year.
 Our teaching assistant is Mrs Sinton who is a vital part of our team.

 You can see below our end of year expectations for your children, the early learning goals which we will be striving to achieve and also the curriculum overview for each half term.

 If you have any questions or wish to discuss any matter at any time, please come into school and see us.
 We have added below some more information for parents about EYFS and a link to a parent guidance booklet, which we hope may be of some use.

 Reading - Please see the front of your child’s reading record for their book change day.
 Please read every night with your child and practise the tricky words and phonics sounds that we will add to their reading record regularly.